Retirement Living Hub

 Knowing When to Seek Mediation or Management Intervention

-Despite your best efforts, some disagreements may prove difficult to resolve independently.
+Despite all our best efforts, some disagreements may just prove too difficult to resolve on our own.
 You might face a situation where a neighbor is unwilling to communicate, or the conflict involves a serious breach of community rules.
-Knowing when to escalate an issue to community management or seek formal mediation is a crucial part of responsible community living.

 Consider involving community management or seeking mediation when: